TheRosettaFoundation/SOLAS-Match/README.md

 # Release Notes

+## Version 20.2

+- Added new task page to replace task view which guides the linguist though the process.
+- Updated Home page to include NGO projects and files.
+Added an NGO Projects page.
+Added a new organization switcher in the header.

 ## Version 20.1

 - There is now a date control and a "Set Cuttoff Date" button below: "Purchase Order Creation Cutoff Date" on the Admin page.
 All tasks completed before the end of day for this date will have SUN POs automatically generated (at a rate of about one per minute, if there are no errors).
 If there are errors, they will be added to the Slack Channel.